sagesteppe/BarnebyLives/README.md

 **Taxonomic**
 - Spell check for Family, Genus, and specific epithet
 - Searches for synonym to species
 - Spell checks taxonomic authorities
+- Spell check for associated species

 **Directions**
 - directions to a parking spot can be acquired from Google Maps; however this implies the location can be driven to in the first place.